-- "(c) REGULATION ON TYPES OF CAS COVERAGE.-(1) The Administrator for Federal Procurement Policy shall revise the rules and procedures prescribed pursuant to section 26(f) of the Office of Federal Procurement Policy Act ([former] 41 U.S.C.
+"(c) REGULATION ON TYPES OF CAS COVERAGE.-(1) The Administrator for Federal Procurement Policy shall revise the rules and procedures prescribed pursuant to section 26(f) of the Office of Federal Procurement Policy Act ([former] 41 U.S.C.
 422(f)) [now 41 U.S.C.
-1502(a), (b)] to the extent necessary to increase the thresholds established in section 9903.201-2 of title 48 of the Code of Federal Regulations from \$25,000,000 to \$50,000,000. - "(2) Paragraph (1) requires only a change of the statement of a threshold condition in the regulation referred to by section number in that paragraph, and shall not be construed as- - "(A) a ratification or expression of approval of- - "(i) any aspect of the regulation; or - "(ii) the manner in which section 26 of the Office of Federal Procurement Policy Act [now 41 U.S.C.
-1501 et seq.] is administered through the regulation; or - ''(B) a requirement to apply the regulation. - "(d) IMPLEMENTATION.-The Administrator for Federal Procurement Policy shall ensure that this section [see Tables for classification] and the amendments made by this section are implemented in a manner that ensures that the Federal Government can recover costs, as appropriate, in a case in which noncompliance with cost accounting standards, or a change in the cost accounting system of a contractor segment or subcontractor segment that is not determined to be desirable by the Federal Government, results in a shift of costs from contracts that are not covered by the cost accounting standards to contracts that are covered by the cost accounting standards.
+1502(a), (b)] to the extent necessary to increase the thresholds established in section 9903.201-2 of title 48 of the Code of Federal Regulations from \$25,000,000 to \$50,000,000.

+"(2) Paragraph (1) requires only a change of the statement of a threshold condition in the regulation referred to by section number in that paragraph, and shall not be construed as-

+"(A) a ratification or expression of approval of- "(i) any aspect of the regulation; or

+"(ii) the manner in which section 26 of the Office of Federal Procurement Policy Act [now 41 U.S.C.
+1501 et seq.] is administered through the regulation; or with cost accounting standards, or a change in the cost accounting system of a contractor segment or subcontractor segment that is not determined to be desirable by the Federal Government, results in a shift of costs from contracts that are not covered by the cost accounting standards to contracts that are covered by the cost accounting standards.